 Every one of our games (and many others besides) has had one piece of technology that has remained constant, a bedrock that has enabled us to write literally millions of words of highly branching narrative: our scripting language, ink.

 If you're new to ink, why not download Inky, our ink editor that allows you to play and test your stories.

 The basics tutorial below has been written with a non-technical audience in mind, covering just the basics for people who want to write stories that they can put on the web.

-And to see everything that ink has to offer, read the full guide.Basics tutorial Full guide
+And to see everything that ink has to offer, read the writer's manual, or buy the offical user's guide.Basics tutorial Writer's manual The official guide

 Write, test and export your ink stories all in one app.Download

 - Markup, not programming: Text comes first, code and logic are inserted within.

 - Simple, elegant syntax: Why not get a taste in the writing tutorial?